aylon11/assetMG/README.md

 ## Setup

 Download the latests zip file under the 'release' tab.
+Create a folder called "assetMG" and extract the zip file to it.

 0. Optional step: consider using [virtualenv](https://virtualenv.pypa.io/en/latest/) to isolate the Python